prasanna1511/ICP-Registration/README.md

 ```
 3. Also check for the size of each computation to cross verify in every step.

-4. Check  SVD is performed misplacing U, V will effect the whole process
+4. Check  SVD is performed correctly,
+misplacing U, V will effect the whole process
 ![SVD Miscalculation](Miscalculation.png)

 ## Conclusion